Clinical systems · Human factors · Performance under pressure

 In practice: interruptions, late arrivals, parallel documentation, missing data.

-That gap is not a training problem.
-It’s a design problem.
+That gap is not simply a training problem.
+It is a design problem.

-Instead of asking, “Why didn’t they follow the structure?” ask:
+Instead of asking, “Why did they not follow the structure?” ask:

 Redesign might mean: